AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/get-started/gs-streams.md

 1. In the Add Stream window, enter the following:

-   - Stream Id &ndash; QuickStart.NorthAmerica.SLTC.PumpA
+   - Stream Id &ndash; MyOCS.NorthAmerica.SLTC.PumpA
-   - Description &ndash; SDS Stream used by OCS Quick Start
+   - Description &ndash; SDS Stream used by My OCS
-   - Type ID &ndash; QuickStart.PumpState
+   - Type ID &ndash; MyOCS.PumpState

     Note: Leave the Name field blank.
 By default, it will take the value of the Stream Id.

 1. Click **Save**.

-1. In the **Search...** field, enter _TypeId:QuickStart.PumpState_.
+1. In the **Search...** field, enter _TypeId:MyOCS.PumpState_.

-    This searches for streams that use the QuickStart.PumpState type.
+    This searches for streams that use the MyOCS.PumpState type.

 1. Select the newly created stream in the list and in the right panel, select the **Metadata and Tags** tab.